Termilator/Portfolio/README.md

 ![Game title](/images/PortfKansi.png)

 Shy ghost was another course assignment, without much other requirements than that it has to be in 2D, have both desktop and mobile versions and have some kind of scoring system and basic game mechanics.
 I chose to make this game alone, since I wanted to learn more about several things I hadn't done before.
-These things included 2D graphics, animations and lightning.
+These things included 2D graphics, animations and lighting.
 I got a small glimpse of these in a game jam I participated in a couple of months before this, and wanted to try them myself.
+Everything in the game (including programming, graphics, music, sounds etc.) was done by me.

 ![Screenshot of the game](/images/PortfHuone.png)